-Then, either in person or through the phone, explain the context of your inquiry.
+Then, either in person or over the phone, explain the context of your inquiry.
 You can say something in those lines:

-Then, tell the person the sentence you wrote earlier on, the one with your business name.
-Then, ask the following questions:
+Tell the person the sentence you wrote earlier; the one with your business name.
+Then, ask the three following questions:

 - What was my business name?